 Minimizes Pressure Ulcers

-This statistic is an indication of the percent of long-term stay patients which developed pressure ulcers .
-We factor in this statistic in computing our nursing grades.
+This measures the percent of long-term stay patients which suffer from new or worsened pressure ulcers .
+We consider this statistic when determining both nursing and long-term care grades.

 Minimizes Serious Falls